jycouet/devbox/plugins/jyc_postgresql/README.md

 }
 ```

-2. starting postgresql in the background
+2. start postgresql in the background

 ```sh
 devbox services up -b